eridur-de/mightyscape-1.2/README.md

 Please also refer to the [official documentation](https://inkscape-manuals.readthedocs.io/en/latest/extensions.html#installing-extensions).

-## Installation of prerequisites - additional python modules
+## Installation of prerequisites

+### Git

+On Linux, git usually defaults to be installed.
+On Windows we need to install it.
+Git is required to install some of the required python modules.
+Please visit https://git-scm.com/downloads/win.

+### Python

+MightyScape relies on a Python interpreter.
+As we need to install some external dependencies (python modules, partially with C bindings), we cannot rely on the bundled Python version, which comes with Inkscape.
+So we need to use a virtualenv on Linux or Python Setup on Windows.

+On Linux, Python is installed by default, so you don't have to do anything special except setting up a virtuanenv (see next chapter).
+On Windows we need to install separately.
+You can download it from https://www.python.org/downloads/windows/.
+After installation please review for correct environment variable adjustments.
+The command `py` or `python` has to be in `%PATH%` to be called by cmd (terminal).

+### Additional python modules

 The following extra libraries are required for some of the extensions within the MightyScape package.
 Those are listed in our [requirements.txt](https://gitea.fablabchemnitz.de/FabLab_Chemnitz/mightyscape-1.2/requirements.txt) file.
 We are installing them together with MightyScape in the next section.

+## Installation of MightyScape - way 1: with git dependencies (preferred way)

 **Note:** if `openmesh` fails to install, please see [Paperfold](https://stadtfabrikanten.org/display/IFM/Paperfold) for more details about installing it.

-## Installation of MightyScape - way 1: with git dependencies (preferred way)

 **On Fedora/CentOS Linux this might look like:**